buhrmi/buhrmi/README.md

 ![Buhrmi Investments](https://pbs.twimg.com/profile_banners/709371380098183168/1714393264/1500x500)
 ## Hi there

 Welcome to Buhrmi's Investment Club, where we casually disrupt the musical landscape in South East Asia and Japan.
+With the help of our portfolio companies, we provide venue communication and visa services for foreign artists.

 ### Portfolio Companies